jwlehner/applications/2015-12-15--RCAC/abstract.md

-human-environment interactions (exchange network, settlement patterns, hinterland occupation and flows of commodities) on the Milesian Peninsula (southwestern Turkey, province of Aydın) from the prehistoric to the ottoman period (ca. 5th millennium B.C./2nd millennium A.D.).
+human-environment interactions (exchange network, settlement patterns, hinterland occupation and flows of commodities) on the Milesian Peninsula (southwestern Turkey, province of Aydın) from the prehistoric to the ottoman era (ca. 5th millennium B.C./2nd millennium A.D.).
 The results of the intensive survey of the *Panormos Project* started in 2015 undoubtedly showed that the interspace between the well known settlements (Milet, Didyma, Tavşan Adası), remains mostly undocumented.
 This project is divided into two interdependent parts.

-First, by analyzing freshly collected data from a micro-region, I target to build a visualization that do better justice to the remains, in order to understand the underlying processes (physical and cultural).
+First, by analyzing freshly collected data from a micro-region, I target to build visualization (point patterns, surface modeling)  that do better justice to the remains, in order to understand the underlying processes (physical and cultural).
 How dramatic changes in the Milesian Peninsula  and complex cultural variations (rise of complexity, invasions, migrations, etc.) shifted the patterns of human-environment interactions?

 Second, uncertainty and inaccuracy in time and space (intrinsic to the nature of data) as well as in the collection of data ('human error') has been